AnasImloul/smooth-stream/README.md

 ```

 ## Usage
-The Smooth Streamer library allows you to stream text content in a smooth, controlled manner.
+The Smooth Stream library allows you to stream text content in a smooth, controlled manner.
 It supports different streaming strategies to cater to various needs.
 Below are examples in both JavaScript and TypeScript to demonstrate how to use the library.

 ### JavaScript